 During a second autopsy, Dr. Chundru will review all provided records from the first autopsy, such as the autopsy report, photos, law enforcement documents, and medical record documents.

 In addition to reviewing these records, Dr. Chundru will physically view the body and analyze the tissues taken from the first autopsy.
 This process of viewing and analyzing already collected tissues and samples requires a great deal of training and experience, and while Dr. Chundru is one of only 500 board-certified Forensic Pathologists in the country with this specialization, the vast majority of physical reviews yield no additional findings.
 The most vital part of a second autopsy is Dr. Chundru’s review of the records provided rather than physical observation, simply because the provided tissues have already been processed during the first autopsy.

 Please read through thoroughly about location restrictions for Second Autopsy Services.

 Unlike the preliminary autopsy, a second autopsy generally does not require a physical examination.
 The analysis usually relies on the samples and reports that the Medical Examiner’s Office has already prepared.
 This means that a second autopsy can take place long after the first examination and following the funeral if necessary.

-Performing these procedures requires an advanced level of care and expertise because of the complexity involved.
-Dr. Chundru has been in practice for nearly 15 years as a Board-Certified Forensic Pathologist — only one of about 500 doctors in the United States with this qualification.
+Performing these procedures requires an advanced level of care and knowledge because of the complexity involved.
+Dr. Chundru has been in practice for nearly 20 years as a Board-Certified Forensic Pathologist — only one of about 500 doctors in the United States with this qualification.
 Clients choose him for his professional and compassionate approach, attention to detail, and respect for the needs of the family.

 Choosing to Perform a Second Autopsy